-Alzheimer’s disease (AD), the most common cause for severe memory loss and dementia among older adults, is a risk for everyone in our aging population.
+Alzheimer’s disease (AD), the most common cause of severe memory loss and dementia among older adults, is a risk for everyone in our aging population.
 By age 85, nearly half of older adults in the U.S. are affected.
 Research has identified some health conditions and genetic factors that appear to increase risk.

 Why the Disparity?

-The development of AD is often associated with the presence of risk factors that might increase vulnerability to the disease, and African-Americans are disadvantaged by having a significantly worse risk factor profile for AD.
-The principle gap between whites and African-Americans can be explained by the presence of one or more medical conditions that coexist in addition to Alzheimer’s disease; environmental factors; and genetic factors.
+The development of AD is often associated with the presence of risk factors that might increase vulnerability to the disease, and African Americans are disadvantaged by having a significantly worse risk factor profile for AD.
+The principle gap between whites and African Americans can be explained by the presence of one or more medical conditions that coexist in addition to Alzheimer’s disease; environmental factors; and genetic factors.
 Each of these is discussed below.

-- Hereditary factors: The impact of various genetic risk factors for AD may be different among African-Americans than for whites.
-For example, some studies have shown that the presence of the genetic mutation called ApoE4 added less additional risk for African-Americans than for white participants in the study.
+- Hereditary factors: The impact of various genetic risk factors for AD may be different among African Americans than for whites.
+For example, some studies have shown that the presence of the genetic mutation called ApoE4 added less additional risk for African Americans than for white participants in the study.